The Hidden Word

 - Psalm 119:11

 Temptation here,temptation there,temptation everywhere!
 Needless to say, we live in a world full of temptations.
 But what separates believers from unbelievers; is the word of God.
-When we know the standards that God has aligned for us; we are able to face temptation and conquer it.
+When we know the standards that God has aligned for us; we can face temptation and conquer it.

 The enemy approaches the Garden